tinawebdev/cpp-primer-plus/chapter10/README.md

     the data type, as a linked list.
 But the public interface should not depend on your choice.
 That is, the public interface should not have array indices, pointers to nodes, and so on.
-It should be expressed in the general concepts of creating a list, adding an item to the list,and so on.
+It should be expressed in the general concepts of creating a list, adding an item to the list, and so on.
 The usual way to handle visiting each item and performing an action is to use a function that takes a function pointer as an argument:
     ```cpp
     void visit(void (*pf)(Item &));